Our Lady of Mount Carmel High School (Wyandotte, Michigan): History

+Under Sister Mary Emmanuel's efficient leadership from 1940 to 1946, the school achieved its highest standards.
+This period saw significant improvements in the curriculum, facilities, and resources, all made possible through the collaborative efforts of Sr. Emmanuel and Fr.
+Krych.

-In the 1940s, Father Krych himself sponsored ten annual scholarships to the high school.
-Students from Our Lady of Mt.
-Carmel, St. John Cantius (Delray), St. Stanislaus Kostka (Wyandotte), and St. Helena (Wyandotte) benefited from these by competitive examinations held in their own schools.
-Father Krych had also sponsored a $600 scholarship to Madonna College in Livonia.
-Also, an anonymous benefactor from New Boston, Michigan also sponsored many scholarships to the high school and elementary school specifically for students from New Boston.
+In the 1940s, Fr.
+Krych demonstrated his commitment to education by sponsoring ten annual scholarships to the high school.
+These scholarships were awarded to students from Our Lady of Mt.
+Carmel, St. John Cantius (Delray), St. Stanislaus Kostka (Wyandotte), and St. Helena (Wyandotte) through competitive exams held at their respective schools.
+Additionally, Fr.
+Krych sponsored a $600 scholarship to Madonna College in Livonia.
+Furthermore, a generous anonymous donor from New Boston, Michigan, provided numerous scholarships to both the high school and elementary school, specifically benefiting students from New Boston.
+During World War II, the school introduced relevant courses in aeronautics, occupations, first aid, nutrition, and home nursing.
+As the curriculum expanded, so did the teaching staff.